 The key to a successful content marketing strategy is simple: create high-quality content that speaks to your audience's interests, needs, and concerns, and make sure that content gets seen.
-Having a strong SEO foundation within your content marketing strategy plays an essential role in increasing the visibility of your website’s blog and creative assets.
-We’ve all heard it before, but I’ll say it again.
-SEO and content marketing go hand in hand.
+Having a strong content marketing strategy plays an essential role in increasing the visibility of your website’s blog and creative assets.

-The benefits of a cohesive content marketing and SEO strategy are endless:
+The benefits of a cohesive content marketing strategy are endless: